yoctoproject/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 patch series with a link to the branch for review.

-Follow this procedure to push a change to an upstream "contrib" Git repository once the steps in :ref:`preparing-changes-for-submissions` have been followed:
+Follow this procedure to push a change to an upstream "contrib" Git repository once the steps in :ref:`dev-manual/dev-manual-common-tasks:preparing changes for submission` have been followed:

 .. note::